owkin/GrAIdient/Docs/Concepts/LAYER.md

 Each of these API can be run in two execution contexts: CPU or GPU.

-As a low-level component, the layer exposes this execution context in the name of the 3 previous APIs, which in fact gives 6 APIs:
+As a low-level component, the layer exposes this execution context in the name of the 3 previous APIs, which in fact results in the 6 final APIs:
 `forwardCPU`, `forwardGPU`,
-`backwardCPU`, `backwardGPU`, forwardGCCPU` and `forwardGCGPU`.
+`backwardCPU`, `backwardGPU`, `forwardGCCPU` and `forwardGCGPU`.

 The CPU execution mode should only be run for debug or testing.
 The GPU execution mode is the standard way to go.